chapman-cs510-2017f/cw-12-julie_aly_ehsan/README.md

 ## Assessment

-Analyze in this section what you found useful about this assignment in your own words.
-Include any lingering questions or comments that you may have.

-**We learned valuable information about structs, stacks, and strings in C++.
-We noticed differences between C and C++ which were interesting. **
+We learned valuable information about structs, stacks, and strings in C++.
+We noticed differences between C and C++ which were interesting.

 ## Honor Pledge